clayjonezie/sam/README.md

 * Mangement Action Repository
   * data-based aggregation of management activities and ecological responses
   * encourages communication of successful management activities between researchers, managers, and the community.
+* data backend
+  * incorporate data from other sources (managers without interent, external researchers)
+  * manage intellectual property rights of this data